qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Project View Decorators*: Enable/Disable the Project View Decorators.
 See the above section about separators.
 * *Theme in Statusbar*: Add an indicator for the currently selected theme in the statusbar.
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars
+- *Accent Scrollbars*: Set the color of the scrollbars to the accent color

 #### Settings shortcuts